pawelosipowski/fasta_file_processing_scripts/README.md

-## Script to randomly delete sequences from files in fasta or fastq format.
+My scripts to process files in fasta or fastq format.
+Were used to genome assembly, comparative genomics.

+##### fasta_file_random_trimming.py

-###From range of sequences from file randomly deletes defined number of sequences and puts it into output file.
+From range of sequences in a file randomly deletes defined number of sequences and puts it into output file.
-###All the fasta file content is loaded into memory so much depend on a file size.
+All the fasta file content is loaded into memory so much depend on a file size.
 Dealing with whole libraries will be usually not manageable for regular PCs.

-####For the moment it only takes fasta paired ends as input.

 USAGE:
 ```